 -

-The EU AI Act and the Digital Omnibus: New challenges for AI governance
+EU AI Act & Digital Omnibus: AI Governance Impact

 -